marekbrzostowicz/AI-Kitchen/README.md

  offer information about individual ingredients, and visualize dish appearances through images.

 ## Features
-- login and registration
+- Login and registration
-- receiving recipes based on the ingredients provided
+- Receiving recipes based on the ingredients provided
-- displaying detailed information about individual components
+- Displaying detailed information about individual components
-- visualization of dishes through photos
+- Visualization of dishes through photos
-- saving recipes to the database
+- Saving recipes to the database
-- filtering saved recipes
+- Filtering saved recipes

 ## Screenshots